 The government points out that Armstrong assumed there has to be a selection in order for there to be a selective prosecution case.
 This position has merit.
-See Armstrong, 517 U.S. at 469 (stating that "selective prosecution implies that a selection has taken place") (internal quotation marks omitted).
-Thus, as to the claim of selective prosecution, the focus should be on whether the prosecutors who made the charging decisions (in contrast to police officers in the field) engaged in race-based selectivity in deciding whether to prosecute Defendants.
+See Armstrong, 517 U.S. at 469, 116 S.Ct.
+1480 (stating that "selective prosecution implies that a selection has taken place") (internal quotation marks omitted).
+Thus, as to the claim of selective prosecution, the focus should be on whether the prosecutors who made the charging decisions (in contrast to police officers in the field) engaged in racebased selectivity in deciding whether to prosecute Defendants.

-In this case, the record does not establish that federal prosecutors who made prosecutorial decisions were aware (either individually or collectively) of similarly situated non-African Americans that could have been presented for prosecution but were not.
+[6] In this case, the record does not establish that federal prosecutors who made prosecutorial decisions were aware (either individually or collectively) of similarly situated non-African Americans that could have been presented for prosecution but were not.
 The only evidence on this point is the declarations of prosecutors that they had no such awareness.
-To be sure, this fact may inform discriminatory intent more so than discriminatory effect; the effect prong arguably should be measured by the pool of potential defendants known to all in the law enforcement chain, not just those presented to prosecutors.
-See Armstrong, 517 U.S. at 470 (stating that "respondents could have investigated whether similarly situated persons of other races were prosecuted by the State of California and were known to federal law enforcement officers, but were not prosecuted in federal court") (emphasis added).
-Regardless, the lack of knowledge and hence race-based government asserts.
-See, e.g., Piper (FPD) Reply ¶ 3 (stating that, in 11 OSS cases, after viewing the body-camera video evidence, she was not able "to see any money and/or substance exchanged between a defendant and an alleged purchaser"; that, in 6 OSS cases, after viewing the rooftop/building surveillance video, she was not able "to see actual substance allegedly exchanged between individuals on the street"; and that, in 3 OSS cases, after viewing the rooftop/building surveillance video, she was not able "to clearly see the interaction due to blurred image, camera zoom, or lack of lighting").
+To be sure, this fact may inform discriminatory intent more so than discriminatory effect; the effect prong arguably should be measured by the pool of potential defendants known to all in the law enforcement chain, not just those presented to prosecutors.18 See Armstrong, 517 U.S. at 470, 116 S.Ct.
+1480 (stating that "respondents could have investigated whether similarly situated persons of other races were prosecuted by the State of California and were known to federal law enforcement officers, but were not prosecuted in federal court") (emphasis added).
+Regardless, the lack of knowledge that, in 6 OSS cases, after viewing the rooftop/building surveillance video, she was not able "to see actual substance allegedly exchanged between individuals on the street"; and that, in 3 OSS cases, after viewing the rooftop/building surveillance video, she was not able "to clearly see the interaction due to blurred image, camera zoom, or lack of lighting").
 Moreover, the government fails to address the fact that non-OSS cases often had strong evidence in other forms such as the sale of drugs to an undercover officer.
 See Reply at 35.